JJ Tabane

 Onkgopotse JJ Tabane is a South African communications strategist, political commentator, businessman, and television presenter.
-A former government spokesman, he is currently the host of eNCA's Power to Truth and an adjunct professor at the University of South Africa and University of Botswana.
+A former government spokesman, and an adjunct professor at the University of South Africa and University of Botswana.
 He was briefly a spokesman for the Congress of the People from 2008 until 2010, when he resigned and resumed his membership of the African National Congress.

 Communications and business

 Tabane rose to prominence as a government spokesperson, including for South African Airways and the Department of Environmental Affairs and Tourism.
 He has also run a successful communications advisory business.
 His other positions in the corporate sector have included executive of corporate affairs at Altron and chairperson of the board at Agilitee, an electric car manufacturer.

 Congress of the People

 In 2008, Tabane left the African National Congress (ANC), to join the Congress of the People (Cope), a newly formed breakaway party.
 He was one of Cope's spokespersons and later served as the political adviser to Cope's presidential candidate and parliamentary leader, Mvume Dandala.
 When the party became divided by a succession battle between its two founders, Mosiuoa Lekota and Mbhazima Shilowa, Tabane was aligned to Shilowa.

 In November 2010, Tabane announced his resignation from Cope, writing: It pains me to come to the conclusion that the Congress of the People has failed as a vehicle of our people's hopes for a balanced and deepening democracy.
 The developments of the last few months have in many ways demonstrated that we have become worse than that which we purportedly sought to oppose.Press reports in early 2011 suggested that Tabane was among a group of Shilowa supporters who were in talks about returning to the ANC, and he was "welcomed back" into his former party in April.
 The following year, he was part of the ANC's communications team ahead of the party's 53rd National Conference.

 In April 2022, Tabane's history at Cope resurfaced when he claimed in a podcast that Trevor Manuel – an ANC stalwart, member of the ANC National Executive Committee, and long-serving minister of finance – had been "in the background" during Cope's formation in 2008.
 He claimed that, "Tito Mboweni and Trevor Manuel used to fight in the background about how they wanted to be involved [in Cope]".
 Manuel released a strongly worded denial and threatened to sue for defamation.